How To Get Rid Of Keratosis Pilaris

 What Is Keratosis Pilaris?

 Keratosis pilaris is a common, chronic condition that causes small, scaly bumps on the skin.
 It gets its name from the protein responsible for the patches of small, rough bumps you experience — keratin.
-Symptoms arise when there is an overproduction of keratin, which then builds up in your hair follicles.
+Symptoms arise when there is an overproduction of keratin, which builds up in your hair follicles.

 Since this condition surfaces anywhere there are hair follicles, symptoms are most common on the upper arms, thighs, and buttocks, as well as on the cheeks and torso.
 Many patients are unaware that these bumps are keratosis pilaris, preventing them from getting the help they need to improve their symptoms and quality of life.

+• It was concluded that ABCA12 mutations or alterations in expression may contribute to developing keratosis pilaris.
 This condition has also been linked to atopic dermatitis and eczema.

 What Are the Symptoms of Keratosis Pilaris?